T-Shirt and Garment Price List:

 We stock a small number of T-shirts from size 3yr to XXL Adult, from 145g to 200g.

 Prices START at R100 for a basic Adult Tee.
 Due to the wide range of colours, sizes and weights, most garments are ordered on request.
 We cannot guarantee our supplier will have stock of the required colour, size or weight.

 Yes, we are able to print on garments that you supply, we must however warn that we take no liability due to the high risk involved.
 Garments offered by us are tested and familiar to us for the various setting required.
 When you order a printed item/s, we ensure you receive the total you ordered.
 If you supply garments, you may need to supply new garments for testing.

-- All Shirts are Pre-treated with a binding agent in order to use white ink.
+- All Shirts (other than plain white) are Pre-treated with a binding agent in order to use white ink.

 - Your shirt will have press marks which will release after first wash.